Novaya-AI/novgraph/README.md

 ## Key handling and data

-- The key is stored in the OS credential store: Windows DPAPI, macOS Keychain, libsecret via `secret-tool`, or a `0600` file.
+- The key is stored in the OS credential store.
 It is never written to the repository, an agent config, or a log.
 - `NOVGRAPH_API_KEY` overrides the store when set — for CI. `NOVGRAPH_API_BASE`
   overrides the endpoint.